 What’s the best part about summer?
 A summer tan!
-We all love that golden glow we get from a holiday and the hotter months and hate it when we start to see it fade.
+We all love that golden glow we get from a holiday and the hotter months, and then hate it when we start to see it fade.
 This guide will help you keep your tan looking better, for longer.

-We at The Idle Man always suggest you go for the natural tan over the fake tan.
+We at The Idle Man always suggest you go for the natural tan.
 However, before you set out on holiday you should make yourself aware of the dangers of too much sun.
 Too much sun exposure can cause your skin more damage than good.
-As long as your tan smart, you’ll be fine.
+As long as you’re tan smart, you’ll be fine.
 Many people ask “how long does a tan last?”.
 This is completely down to how you look after it.
-Interested?
-Read on…

 It’s a common misconception that the longer you stay out in the sun, the darker your skin will tan.
 Wrong.
 “What does tan mean?”
 I hear you ask.
 Tanning occurs from UVA rays triggering our skin to produce melanin, which is the brown pigment your skin releases to protect your skin from burning, aka, the tan.
 Our bodies are only able to produce a certain level of melanin, so too much exposure will only make us burn, not go darker.
 Everyone’s bodies produce different levels, so get to know what your personal limits are.
 Don’t be afraid to seek shade to let your skin ‘breathe’ for a bit.

 The right sun protection is essential.
-When buying your suncream, opt for an SPF30.
+When buying your suncream, opt for at least an SPF30.
 Don’t forget to re-apply throughout the day.
 Suncream does not prevent your skin from tanning, only burning – don’t make this mistake.

-Sunbeds should always be a no, no. They emit far more harmful UV rays than good ones, which naturally increases the risk of cancer and skin damage.
+Sunbeds should always be a no-no. They emit far more harmful UV rays than good ones, which naturally increases the risk of cancer and skin damage.
 If you really want a tan, go for a spray – but a holiday is much more fun.
 It’s up to you to take care of your skin.
-Make sure you bag yourself some sunnies to take with you!
+Make sure you bag yourself some sunglasses to take with you.

 Due to the nature of tanning oil’s ingredients, it will not stop you from burning.
 If anything, you’ll burn quicker.
 Tanning oil will rarely contain an SPF higher than 15, which is not good.
 If you insist on using tanning oil, remember to use sun cream too, and keep a close eye on the condition of your skin.
-Despite all of this, tanning oil does make your look radiant on holiday… use sparingly!
+Despite all of this, tanning oil does make you look radiant on holiday… Just use it sparingly.

 Be kind to your skin.
 Before you go on holiday you should do an all-over exfoliate as it will get rid of dead skin cells (don’t exfoliate once you start the tanning process).
 Make sure you moisturise after this, allowing your skin to feel nourished and hydrated.
 Moisturising should be a priority throughout the whole of your holiday – if your skin gets dry it is more than likely to start to peel.
-Aid to your bodies hydration by drinking plenty of water.
+Aid your body’s hydration by drinking plenty of water.

 If you’re wondering how to prolong a tan, listen up.
 I’ve said it once (or a few times) and I’ll say it again: moisturise!
 Did you know, our skin cells have a life of 21-28 days?
 They are produced in our deepest skin level and rise to the surface before dying.
 This means we have to constantly take care of our skin to keep it healthy.